jimthill/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Projects I have been working on
 ---
 This is how I want my page to look